-Energy Stats is a browseable website for exploring electricity-grid and energy-transition data by country.
+Energy Stats is designed for exploring electricity-grid and energy-transition data by country.
 The goal of this site is to let you see the energy transition as it is happening in concrete data around the world.
 The world's energy systems are vast, complex, and slow to change.
 This is a transition that will be measured in years and decades, rather than days and months.
 However, through this data you can get a glimpse of the massive scale of the energy transition as it is happening around the world.
 While this site uses high-quality public datasets, it should not be treated as an authoritative primary reference: Source datasets can be revised by the upstream publishers, methods differ by source, and any summaries here are for exploration rather than formal reporting.
+See the datasets below for reliable primary references.

 Data sources #